The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 You can either move out in accordance with it, or stay to challenge it at an LTB hearing.

 To enforce the N12, the landlord will have to file an L2.
-Right after it’s filed, the LTB should give everyone access information for their online LTB portal file.
-The LTB will then set a hearing date, and provide notice to the parties of such (presumably by email).
+Right after it’s filed, the LTB should give everyone access information for the online LTB portal file.
+The LTB will then set a hearing date and provide notice to the parties, typically by email.

-At the hearing, the tenant will have a chance to challenge the N12.
-The tenant does not have to do anything other than submit their evidence at least 7 days before the hearing (preferably in a form compliant with the LTB’s practice directions regarding evidence submissions) and appear before the LTB at the scheduled date and time to present their argument.
+Prior to the hearing, the tenant does not have to do anything other than submit their evidence at least 7 days in advance.
+It’s best to submit evidence in a form compliant with the LTB’s practice directions regarding evidence submissions.
+The tenant must then appear before the LTB at the scheduled date and time to present their argument challenging the N12.

-Tenants are entirely within their rights not to vacate until ordered to by means of an LTB order.
-Landlords have no claim for damages or otherwise due to tenants’ refusal to vacate absent an LTB order, and any (groundless) threats of a claim against tenants for not departing following N12 service (absent an LTB order) may constitute harassment in violation of s.
+Tenants are entirely within their rights not to vacate until required to by an LTB order.
+Landlords have no claim for damages or other remedies due to a tenant’s refusal to vacate absent an LTB order.
+Any (groundless) threats of a claim against tenants for not departing following N12 service (absent an LTB order) may constitute harassment in violation of s.
 23 of the RTA.

-In another edition of this guide, we’ll discuss strategies for beating an N12 as a tenant more thoroughly.
+In another edition of this guide, we’ll go more in-depth on strategies for beating an N12 as a tenant.

 Landlords who serve tenants with an N12 in view of evicting them for personal use of a property must provide the tenants with compensation equivalent to one month of rent.
 This must be done before the termination date written in the N12, and landlords cannot say they’ll only pay after the tenants vacate the property.

-If a landlord fails to provide one month’s compensation before the termination date in the notice form, tenants can ask the LTB to dismiss the application as defective at the hearing.
+If a landlord fails to provide one month’s compensation before the termination date in the N12, tenants can ask the LTB to dismiss the application as defective at the hearing.
 However, the LTB has power to extend the timeline for payment of compensation pursuant to s.
-190(2) of the RTA, and it does sometimes allows landlords to pay compensation at the hearing itself by e-transfer.
+190(2) of the RTA.
+Sometimes the LTB allows a landlord to pay compensation at the hearing itself by e-transfer.
 Once again though, this is a matter of LTB discretion and not a landlord right.

-Though compensation can be provided by several means, including cheque, the two recommended means of providing compensation are by e-transfer or forgiveness (waiver) of one month’s rent, because in both cases it’s easy to provide evidence of compliance.
-Regarding cheques, it’s difficult to provide convincing evidence that a cheque was given to tenants in a timely manner, and the LTB frequently encounters disputes on this subject.
+Though compensation can be provided by several means, including cheque, the two recommended methods are e-transfer or forgiveness (waiver) of one month’s rent.
+These methods are preferred because in both cases it’s easy to provide evidence of compliance.
+With cheques, it’s difficult to provide convincing evidence that a cheque was given to tenants in a timely manner, and the LTB frequently encounters disputes on this subject.

-If one month’s rent compensation is paid by e-transfer, the landlord should screencap or export-as-PDF the transfer email, and submit it with their L2 application when filed (or otherwise upload it later).
-It doesn’t matter if the tenant accepts the e-transfer or not, as long as the landlord has made a good faith effort to pay.
+If one month’s rent compensation is paid by e-transfer, the landlord should screencap or export-as-PDF the transfer email.
+The landlord should include this when they file their L2 application, or otherwise upload it later.
+As long as the landlord has made a good-faith effort to pay, it doesn’t matter if the tenant accepts the e-transfer or not.

 Whether a tenant accepts the compensation or not makes no difference as to their ability to challenge the N12.
-Acceptance of this payment does not imply acceptance of eviction.
-However, if a tenant accepts the one month’s rent compensation, then defeats the N12/L2 at the hearing, they will have to repay said compensation to the landlord.
+Accepting this payment does not imply accepting eviction.
+However, if a tenant accepts the one month’s rent compensation and later defeats the N12/L2 at a hearing, they will have to repay said compensation to the landlord.

 What Happens After N12 Service?

-However, landlords may wish to wait until 5 (or even 6, to be safe) days following mailing of the N12 form so the LTB can’t say the L2 was filed before notice had been properly provided.
-But generally, it’s better for landlords to file sooner than later, as the LTB takes a long time to schedule hearings.
+To be safe, landlords may wish to wait 5 or 6 days after mailing the N12 form before filing an L2.
+This way, the LTB can’t say that the L2 was filed before notice was properly provided.
+Generally though, it’s better for landlords to file sooner than later.
+The LTB takes a long time to schedule hearings.

 We cover how to file an L2 in Part 2 of the guide.

-If you’re a landlord or tenant interested in booking a 15 minute free or 60 minute paid consultation with the firm to discuss having us help with your N12 matter, you can do so using the button below.
+If you’re a landlord or tenant interested in booking a consultation with the firm to discuss having us help with review or appeal of your N12 matter, you can do so using the button below.